 As part of its operations, the NCMPUR manages:

-- The development and implementation of the national Missing Children/Persons and Unidentified Remains (MC/PUR) Database, which includes data on missing persons and unidentified remains investigations from across the country.
+- The national Missing Children/Persons and Unidentified Remains (MC/PUR) Database, which includes data on missing persons and unidentified remains investigations from across the country.

 - The provision of investigational advice and case analysis to law enforcement partners.

 - The national public website to provide information on selected cases to the public for the purposes of seeking tips on investigations.

 - The provision of enhanced specialized services to investigators of primary jurisdiction such as the Travel Reunification Program, and Facial Approximation, analysis and access to the National Missing Persons DNA Program

 The NCMPUR resides within the RCMP's Canadian Police Centre for Missing and Exploited Children (CPCMEC).

 See also the Executive Summary of the NCMPUR Privacy Impact Assessment.